Dockerman Docs

 • Rule name and kind

-• Context (container name, metric value, exit code, etc.)
+• Context (metric value, exit code, etc.)

 • Which channels received the notification